Museum of Government Waste (Canceled)

 Are you fed up with how Washington DC wastes your hard-earned money?

 Are you worried that your federal government is spending America into bankruptcy?

+Are you sick of pork?
 (We’re talking about the type of spending not the other white meat.)

+Well, we are too.
 That’s why we’re doing something about it.
 Won’t you help us?

 Our film’s lead character, Greg Knapp, getting a tour of the Teapot Museum in Sparta, North Carolina, which received $500,000 from the federal government in the Transportation Budget.